mitalirawat/Customer_Certificates_API/README.md

 This returns the entire list of ids sent for deletion even if the id does not exist.
 Future work to return only the ids that were present and got actually deleted.

-`curl -H "Content-type: application/json" -X DELETE http://23.96.111.47:5002/customers -d '{"customers": {"ids":["5ba7204c8eb1d10f81579bee", "5ba7204c8eb1d10f81579bed"]}}'`
+`curl -H "Content-type: application/json" -X DELETE http://23.96.111.47:5002/customers -d '{"customers": {"ids":["5baaf22c8eb1d1342b75589a", "5baaf2278eb1d1342b755898"]}}'`

-Activate/Deactivate a certificate:

-id here is the id of the certificate returned from create certificate call and status can be either "A" for active and "I" for inactive/deactivate.
-This returns only the list of ids whose status changed from the old state and does not include the other ids.

-`curl -H "Content-type: application/json" -X PUT http://23.96.111.47:5002/certificates/status -d '{"certificates": [{"id""5ba9c0bc8eb1d10b68e43c6f", "status":"I"}, {"id":"5ba9c0bc8eb1d10b68e43c70","status":"A"}]}'`
+Test Script

+Including a curl_cmds script that runs all create positive cases and delete/PUT works if replaced with right ids.

+`python curl_cmds.py`

 **Future Work**:

 1. Validations to check if the object requested to be stored in the database confirms with our object parameters
+2. Check before adding a certificate if the user exists in customer collection.
-2. Add Docker support to project
+3. Add Docker support to project
-3. Add Unit Tests
+4. Add Unit Tests
-4. Returning specific error responses
+5. Returning specific error responses
-5. setup logging
+6. setup logging